medined/silver-argint/docs/intro-to-dig.md

 Notice that the IP address of `finder.cox.net` is on the same subnet (92.242.0.0/21 perhaps).

 The result is that if you see 92.242.X.Y in the `dig` results, the domain name is not being found.

+## DNS Checker

+If you want an independent source of truth about your domain names, consider using [DNS Checker](https://dnschecker.org/).
+It has the following tools:

+* Domain DNS Validation
+* Reverse DNS Lookup - IP to hostname
+* DNS Lookup
+* NS Lookup
+* MX Lookup
+* Flush DNS
+* DMARC Validation
+* DNS Health Report
+* MX Record Validation